nixac/spicetools/readme.txt

 In respect to all those dying arcade games.
 Keep them alive, support the developers when you can.
 Sources should be included, have fun!
-Want to collaborate, add features, fix bugs or clean up messy code?
-Try to contact us, any help is appreciated! :)

-Contributors:
+spice2x fork maintainers:
+* sp2xdev

+SpiceTools original contributors:
 * cube
 * felix
 * dinsfire